Information and Resources for Representatives Abroad

 This means that whether your student is going back to their home country after their studies, or stay and work in Finland, they will be trained to become one of the smartest people in the world.
 Studying in Finland will help them to build their bright careers.

 Also, note that the Finnish government focuses a lot on the education system and quality of universities.
 The resources that are given to different universities are similar.
-This means that the quality of our schools are equally outstanding, even if there are just some slight differences.
+This means that the quality of our schools are equally outstanding.

 Here’s some Entrance Exam Tips to get you started!